Group-Heterogeneous Changes-in-Changes and Distributional Synthetic Controls: Introduction

 \subsection{The Model}

 Suppose there are $G$ groups.
 In each group $g=1,\ldots,G$, there are $n_{g}$ individuals, denoted by $i=1,\ldots,n_{g}$.
-There are $T$ time periods and two sets of groups $\mathcal{G}^{I}$ and $\mathcal{G}^{N}$, where $\mathcal{G}^{I}\cap \mathcal{G}^{N}=\emptyset$ and $\mathcal{G}^{I}\cup \mathcal{G}^{N}=\{1,\ldots,G\}$.
+There are $T+1$ time periods and two sets of groups $\mathcal{G}^{I}$ and $\mathcal{G}^{N}$, where $\mathcal{G}^{I}\cap \mathcal{G}^{N}=\emptyset$ and $\mathcal{G}^{I}\cup \mathcal{G}^{N}=\{1,\ldots,G\}$.
 Treatment is assigned to groups in $\mathcal{G}^{I}$ in period $T_{0}+1$, whereas groups in $\mathcal{G}^{N}$ never receive the treatment.
 For an individual $i$ in group $g$ in time period $t$, her observable outcome and potential outcomes should she receive the treatment or not are denoted by $Y_{igt},Y_{igt}^{I}$ and $Y_{igt}^{N}$, respectively.
 Denoting the treatment assignment by $I_{igt}$, these outcomes satisfy

-Let $U_{igt}$ and $V_{gt}$ be two random variables which econometricians do not observe.
+Let $U_{igt}$ and $V_{gt}$ be two scalar random variables which econometricians do not observe.
 We assume that the potential outcome $Y_{igt}^{N}$ satisfies

 The major difference in our model compared with those in \cite{athey2006identification} and \cite{gunsilius2023distributional} is the inclusion of $V_{gt}$.
 It allows the model to capture richer heterogeneity.
-For instance, suppose one studies the effect of a training program on individuals' income ($Y$).
-Individuals are from different counties ($g$).
-Let $U_{igt}$ be the earning ability of individual $i$ in county $g$ in time period $t$, and $V_{gt}$ be the county's GDP per capita.
-Without $V_{gt}$, the model would imply that as long as individuals in two counties have the same level of ability, then even if the GDP per capita in these counties are very different, these individuals would have the same income in the absence of the training program.
-In contrast, our model avoids this implausible implication by allowing variation in $Y^{N}_{igt}$ due to group heterogeneity.
+For instance, consider peer effects of school integration \citep{angrist2004does,chetverikov2016iv}.
+Let $Y$ be the test score of a student.
+A group $g$ is a grade-school cell.
+Let $U_{igt}$ be the unobservable learning ability of student $i$ in group $g$ and year $t$.
+Let $V_{gt}$ be a scalar index of group heterogeneity that captures the shared unobserved characteristics such as teacher quality and classroom environment across grades, schools and years \citep{krueger1999experimental} as a scalar latent factor.
+If one did not include $V_{gt}$ in the model, the model would imply that, for instance, as long as students of the same grade in the same year but in two different schools have the same level of learning ability, then even if the teachers' quality and classroom environment in these schools were very different, these students would have achieved the same test scores.
+In contrast, our model avoids this empirically implausible implication by allowing variation in $Y^{N}_{igt}$ due to group heterogeneity.
+The separable structure captures settings where group-level factors such as teacher quality affect all individuals within a group through a common channel, rather than operating only through selection on individual unobservables.

 With the presence of $V_{gt}$, constructing the counterfactual distribution for units in the treatment group needs to account for group heterogeneity.
 Specifically, for some $\tau_{U}\in (0,1)$, the $\tau_{U}$-th quantile of the distribution of $Y^{N}_{igt}$ for a fixed group $g$ and time period $t$ depends on (the realization of) $V_{gt}$.
 Hence, one has to find units or groups in the control group who share comparable level of $V_{gt}$.
 Ignoring such heterogeneity generally leads to incorrect construction of the counterfactuals.